DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

 #### Security Management Planning

+* alignment of the security function to business strategy, goals, mission, and objectives
 * ensures the proper creation, implementation, and enforcement of a security policy
 * aligns security function to the strategy, goals, mission, and objectives of the organization which includes:
   * designing and implementing security based on:
-    * business cases
+    * **_Business case_**
+      * a structured justification for a security initiative or investment, demonstrating how it supports organizational objectives, mitigates risk, ensures compliance, and delivers value—often by weighing costs, benefits, and potential impacts.
       * demonstrates a business specific need to alter an existing process or choose an approach to a business task
     * budget restrictions
     * scarcity of resources
+* Approaches
+  * **_Top down approach_**
-* **_top down approach_** is the most effective way to tackle security management planning
+    * the most effective way to tackle security management planning
-  * Upper/senior management is responsible for initiating and defining policies for the organization
-* **_bottem up approach_** is when IT makes security decision without consulting with Senior Management, this approach is problematic and is rarely used in organizations
+    * a (upper/senior) management-driven strategy where senior leadership defines security policies, goals, and priorities, ensuring alignment with business objectives and enabling effective implementation across the organization.
+  * **_Bottom up approach_**
+    * a strategy where technical staff or operational teams initiate and implement security measures without formal direction from upper management, often resulting in ad hoc solutions that may lack alignment with broader organizational goals.
-* responsibility of upper management and not IT staff
+* responsibility should be upper management and not IT staff
 * considered an issue of business operations rather than IT administration
 * team/department responsible for security should be autonomous
-  * _Information Security (InfoSec) team_ SHOULD be lead by a designated _Chief information security officer (CISO)_ who reports directly to SR. Management (CEO or board)
+  * **_Information Security (InfoSec)team_** SHOULD be lead by a designated **_Chief information security officer (CISO)_** who reports directly to SR. Management (CEO or board)
-      * sometimes referred to a _Chief Security Office (CSO)_, but this is mostly a subposition under the CISO same as _Information Security Office (ISO)_
+    * sometimes referred to a **_Chief Security Office (CSO)_**, but this is mostly a subposition under the CISO same as **_Information Security Office (ISO)_**
+    * leads a team of security generalists/specialists
   * placing the autonomy of the CISO and their team outside the typical org structure improves security management across the org and avoid cross-department and internal political issues.
   * Other members include:
-    * _Chief Information Office (CIO)_ focuses on ensuring information is used effectively to accomplish business objectives
+    * **_Chief Information Office (CIO)_** focuses on ensuring information is used effectively to accomplish business objectives
-    * _Chief Technology Officer (CTO)_ focuses on ensuring that equipment/software work properly to support the business functions.
+    * **_Chief Technology Officer (CTO)_** focuses on ensuring that equipment/software work properly to support the business functions.
 * Elements of security management planning include:
   * Defining security roles
   * Describing how security will be managed